Leveraging recurrence in neural network wavefunctions for large-scale simulations of Heisenberg antiferromagnets on the triangular lattice: Results and discussion

 The same quantity can be estimated using the real space correlations between spin pairs that are separated by the longest separation vector,

 Finite-size estimates of $M^2$ and $M^2_C$ should extrapolate to the same value of the squared sublattice magnetization in the thermodynamic limit.

 \Cref{fig:M_scaling_peri} shows the values for the squared sublattice magnetization estimated from our longest and most accurate simulations (scale $s=4.0$, rate $r=0.158$).
 We show the values for both \Cref{eq:M} and \Cref{eq:M_C}.
 Each real-space correlation was estimated with $10\times10^3$ samples.
 In order to estimate the squared sublattice magnetization in the thermodynamic limit, we fit a second-order polynomial in $1/L$ to our finite-size estimates of $M^2$ and $M^2_C$.
-Notably, the second-order fit has three parameters, meaning it was important to obtain all of the finite-size estimates for $M^2$.
-The calculation of $M^2$ scales as $\mathcal{O}(N^3)$ since \Cref{eq:structure_factor} involves a sum over all two-point correlations.
-After performing the initial second-order fit, we use the wild bootstrap method~\cite{wu_bootstrap} with 10,000 bootstraps to improve the statistical accuracy of our extrapolated estimates of the squared sublattice magnetization.
+Notably, the second-order fit has three parameters, meaning it was necessary to obtain all of the finite-size estimates for $M^2$ in order to obtain a reliable fit through the data.
+The calculation of $M^2$ scales as $\mathcal{O}(N^3)$ since \Cref{eq:structure_factor} involves a sum over all two-point correlations and performing inference with our RNN wavefunction scales as $\mathcal{O}(N)$.
+After performing the initial second-order fit, we use the wild bootstrap method~\cite{wu_bootstrap} with $10\times10^3$ bootstraps to improve the statistical accuracy of our extrapolated estimates of the squared sublattice magnetization.
 From this finite-size scaling of our estimates of $M^2$ we get an estimate of the sublattice magnetization in the thermodynamic limit of $M_\infty = 0.192(2)$ and from extrapolating our estimates of $M^2_C$ we get $M_\infty = 0.198(2)$.
 These estimates are in good agreement with one another, and likely with more finite-size estimates for larger system sizes, the extrapolated values would converge.
-The estimate for the sublattice magnetization in the thermodynamic limit obtained from extrapolating $M^2_C$ is within error bars of the reference value $M_\infty^\text{DMRG} = 0.208(8)$.
+The estimate for the sublattice magnetization in the thermodynamic limit obtained from extrapolating $M^2_C$ is within error bars of the reference DMRG value $M_\infty^\text{DMRG} = 0.208(8)$~\cite{huang_magnetization_2024}.
+The reference iPEPS value $M_\infty^\mathrm{iPEPS}$ is considerably lower than our estimates~\cite{hasik_incommensurate_2024}, but a direct comparison is difficult because $M_\infty^{\mathrm{iPEPS}}$ is not estimated in the same way as $M_\infty^{\mathrm{DMRG}}$ and our estimates of $M_\infty$.
+A variational estimate of any observable, aside from the energy, is not considered an upper-bound to the true ground-state value of that observable.
+This freedom is manifest in the outstanding discrepancy between the estimated values of the sublattice magnetization coming from different numerical techniques, including our own.